Rand-ludtke/rand-dnd/content/towns and cities/GoldFall/Buildings.md

 ![[goldfall.png]]
 #### **The Docks District (Harborfront)**

-Located near the ocean, this area is bustling with sailors, traders, and ships.
-The salty air and constant movement make it one of the busiest parts of Goldfall.

 - **[[The Siren’s Call Tavern]]**
     Lively music and tales of the sea, a popular stop for sailors.
 - **[[Saltmist Docks]]**